anniefenton/milestone-project-3/README.md

 ### **Bugs encountered**

 A bug was encountered when editing the database schema.
 Changes to the scheme were not shwoing on the deployed site.
-After a while the fix was found during manually migrating the edited scheme across the flask.
-The developer had to intensively research how to do this.
+After a while the fix was found - each edit of the schema had to be manually migrated across to flask using Flask-Migrate and Alembic.

 ## Technologies used
 ### **Languages**